Puh00/learnypy/README.md

 [![Product Name Screen Shot][product-screenshot]](https://python-chutor.netlify.app/)

 LearnPy is a free site providing a Python visualisation tool with the aim of helping novice programmers to understand the concept of references in Python.
 It offers simple graph visualisation of the relations between objects and variables.
-The solution is based on vanilla JavaScript which means no server is used, thereby offering lagless user experience and less risk for server-side errors.
+The solution is based on vanilla JavaScript which means no server is used, and is thereby offering a user experience with less risk for lag and no server-side errors.

 <p align="right">(<a href="#top">back to top</a>)</p>